gisogrimm/ovbox/README.md

 Alternatively you may compile your own0 jackd with dbus deactivated.

+In folder `cfg`, start the session management tool:
 ````
-mplx_client -d mplx.yourdomain.com -p 4464 -l 4464 -c 0
+cd cfg
+../udpmirror/devconfigclient
 ````

-This starts the multiplexer/tunnel client. `-d mplx.yourdomain.com` sets the remote server name, `-p 4464` the remote server port. `-l 4464` is the local port, to which UDP messages can be sent. `-c 0` sets the caller/client ID to 0.
-This is the participant number within the session, currently numbers up to 31 are supported.
+This starts the multiplexer/tunnel client.
+It will connect with our session management service at http://box.orlandoviols.com/ (this can be changed with the `-l` flag).

+Upon session registration, this will start a TASCAR session, with something like these network clients (details will specify on your configuration):

 ````
+../udpmirror/ovboxclient -s 8367365 -d 123.23.12.45 -p 4367 -c 0 -l 4464 -2
 zita-n2j --chan 1 --jname Marthe --buff 15 0.0.0.0 4466
 zita-n2j --chan 1 --jname Frauke --buff 17 0.0.0.0 4468
 zita-n2j --chan 1 --jname Hille --buff 19 0.0.0.0 4470
 zita-n2j --chan 1 --jname Claas --buff 14 0.0.0.0 4472
 ````

 These are the real audio clients.
-The `mplx_client` will distribute UDP messages from the server to these clients.
+The `ovboxclient` will distribute UDP messages from the server to these clients.
 The output of these clients can then used in jack for mixing (in our case spatialization with TASCAR, but any other panning/mixing could be possible).
 The